jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_newdetails.md

 ## Select Diagnostic Server

 In a federated system you will be prompted to select the Spotlight Diagnostic Server.
-The new connection will be monitored by this Spotlight Diagnostic Server.

 Notes on this are as follows: